keithalewis/math/vs.md

 above exercises show sets and functions are objects and arrows for the category $\mathbf{Set}$.
 Samuel Eilenberg and Saunders Mac Lane noticed many proofs in their area, algebraic topology, were based on these simple notions.
-The goal of algebraic topology is to detect when two topologial spaces are isomorphic, i.e., there is a continuous bijection between them.
+The goal of algebraic topology is to classify when two topologial spaces are isomorphic, i.e., there is a continuous bijection between them.
 As of 2025, this problem remains unsolved.

 A funny thing happened when people tried to define sets using only objects